hypersonic-laboratories/helix-documentation/docs/getting_started/creatorTools.md

 # HELIX's Tooling Ecosystem

 /// tip | Iterative Feature
-The Launcher and Studio workflow is relatively new, and more features are being added consitently.
+The Launcher and Studio workflow is relatively new, and more features are being added consistently.
 Expect more changes and improvements here soon!
 ///

 - HELIX Studio (**Studio**) is a UE5 plug-in for more advanced developers to import custom assets and develop highly sophisticated experiences.
 Unleash the full power of UE5 and create assets and worlds with the highest fidelity of graphics and gameplay.